Image Cropping

 The editor opens in a full-window modal:

-• Sidebar (when relevant): every preset configured for this site, grouped if you've assigned groups in Configuration.
+- Sidebar (when relevant): every preset configured for this site, grouped if you've assigned groups in Configuration.
 Freeform is always at the top.
-The sidebar appears when you are choosing a preset to crop with; it stays hidden when you are adjusting an existing crop or editing focus only.
+The sidebar appears in create mode when you are choosing a preset to crop with; it is hidden in adjust mode.

-• Crop area: the source image with a draggable crop boundary.
+- Crop area: the source image with a draggable crop boundary.
 A faint rule-of-thirds composition grid is drawn inside the boundary.
 The eight resize handles on the corners and edges are sized for easy targeting on dense images and high-DPI displays.
-Toggle Focus in the toolbar to show or hide the focus point marker while you work.

 Picking a preset in the sidebar updates the crop boundary's aspect ratio and positions the initial selection around your focus point when one has been moved from centre.
 Picking Freeform removes the constraint so you can drag any rectangle.